nihole/ACY/README.md

 <h4>How to start ACI configuration</h4>

-You don't need to change python scripts and generally you don't need to touch jinja temlates!!
+You don't need to change python scripts and generally you don't need to touch JINJA2 temlates!!
-You change only yaml file.
+You change only YAML files.

 You usial steps are:

 1. fill in the appropriate YAML file with configuration parameters
-2. use the python render.py file with the corresponding JINJA2 and YAML files as arguments to create an ACI configuration file.
+2. use the python <b>render.py</b> file with the corresponding JINJA2 and YAML files as arguments to create an ACI configuration file.
 As a result, you will have an XML file for the API reques
 3. if necessary, repeat these steps for other configuration objects
 4. if necessary, create a POSTMAN collection.
-Use postman/create_collection.py for this
+Use <b>postman/create_collection.py</b> for this
-5. use Postman to upload your individual API requests or collections to ACI
+5. use POSTMAN to upload your individual API requests or collections to ACI

 <h4>Example</h4>